gotar1/API-Challenge/README.md

   * Zero cloudiness.

   * Drop any rows that don't contain all three conditions.
-You want to be sure the weather is ideal.
+We want to be sure the weather is ideal.

 * Using Google Places API to find the first hotel for each city located within 5000 meters of our coordinates.